 Our unique task is the gathering of information about the atmosphere and the subsurface and the translation of that information to risks to the community.
 We strive to make our high-quality knowledge and information in the area of weather, climate, and seismology operationally available 24 hours a day, seven days a week.
 In addition, we continuously extend and deepen this knowledge in co-operation with research institutes, universities and businesses.

 As a scientific institute KNMI participates in the international research community and contributes, for example, to the process and reports of the Intergovernmental Panel on Climate Change (IPCC).

 KNMI is constantly optimizing its measuring network and refining its weather and climate models, which run on KNMI's supercomputer.
 These model calculations form the basis of the weather forecasts and climate scenarios that KNMI produces for the Netherlands.
 With this, KNMI offers a unique product that can be used by policy advisors and other professionals to take the necessary decisions to guarantee safety and sustainability in the Netherlands, now and in the future.
 The climate scenarios, for example, show how the climate of the Netherlands evolves in the coming decades for a wide range of atmospheric variables.

 KNMI is an organization of professionals who have a high degree of expertise in various scientific disciplines such as meteorology, climatology, oceanography and seismology.
-See the profiles of our people at Our people.
+See the profiles of our people.

 Go back to the homepage of our website (in Dutch).